|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17493|

 The following sections answer many questions about Housing Benefit, including advice on 'How to Apply'.

 Housing Benefit is a national welfare benefit administered by local councils on behalf of the Government.
-The scheme helps people on low incomes pay their rent, if they do not already receive the housing costs element of Universal Credit .
+The scheme helps people of Pension Credit age on low incomes pay their rent and those who have not migrated to Universal Credit or are presently excluded from claiming the housing cost element of Universal Credit.